thisHermit/grain-deposit-machine/README.md

 Writing PNG image to 'image.png'.
 ```

-* Classify the image
+* Classify the image (Output format quality <id of quality> <confidence in classification>)

 ```bash
 $ ./quality_check.sh
 quality 1 0.9881499
 ```

-* Estimate weights using exchange rates
+* Estimate weights using exchange rates (providing the quality as the parameter)

 ```bash
 $ ./price.sh 1